bplmaps/cartinal/documentation/panel-truck.md

 See [this Gist](https://gist.github.com/garrettdashnelson/73b32f40cccbe30239838dd3bd63988a) for the screenplay used to create the example panel-truck presentation from the first section of this document.

-## Using panel-truck
+## License

-panel-truck is free to use for non-commercial institutions, provided that you retain the Leventhal Map & Education Center credit in the final slide.
-Feel free to [get in touch](https://www.leventhalmap.org/about/people/garrett-nelson/) if you found this project useful, or if you want access to the source code.
+Panel-truck is released on the MIT License.
+You can find the source code on [GitHub](https://github.com/bplmaps/panel-truck).
+If you use it in a project and find it useful, you might:

+- Let us know where you are using the project by sending us a note at <info@leventhalmap.org>
+- Tag us on social media @bplmaps
+- Retain the Leventhal Map & Education Center credit which is included by default in the final slide of a Panel Truck presentation

+LMEC is a small nonprofit institution, financially independent of the Boston Public Library.
+If you have institutional resources available, consider [making a donation](https://www.leventhalmap.org/donate/) to support our mission.